pythops/dmitui/README.md

 ## Why dmitui then ?

-`dmitui` is a TUI (Text User Interface) version that allows for easy navigation between sections, unlike `demidecode`, which requires you to specify the section as a command-line option.
+`dmitui` is a TUI (Text User Interface) version that allows for easy navigation between sections, unlike `dmidecode`, which requires you to specify the section as a command-line option.
 Additionally, `dmitui` presents information in a well-organized and visually appealing manner.

 ## 💡 Prerequisites